rustyrussell/lnprototest/README.md

 6. `tests/test_bolt1-01-init.py` to only run tests in that file.
 7. `tests/test_bolt1-01-init.py::test_init` to only run that test.

-If you want to write new tests or new backends, see [HACKING.md].
+If you want to write new tests or new backends, see [HACKING.md](HACKING.md).

-I look forward to hearing about your progress!
+Let's keep the sats flowing!

 Rusty.